-To calculate the lost time injury (LTI) rate, we look at the number of allowed lost time claims and the total number of workers employed to show the number of lost time claims per 100 workers.
+To calculate the lost-time injury rate, we look at the number of allowed lost-time claims and the total number of people covered to show the number of lost-time claims per 100 employees.

-Since 2007, the number of workers covered by the WSIB for Schedule 1 firms has increased by approximately 11 per cent while the lost time and no lost time injury rates have declined by about 39 per cent and 37 per cent, respectively.
+Since 2008, the number of people covered by the WSIB for Schedule 1 firms has increased by approximately 15 per cent while the lost-time and no lost-time injury rates have declined by about 37 per cent and 33 per cent, respectively.

-In 2016, covered employment for Schedule 1 and Schedule 2 firms increased by two per cent compared to 2015.
-Similarly, Statistics Canada’s Labour Force Survey (LFS) on employment in Ontario showed a one per cent increase in employment over the same period.
+In 2017, covered employment for Schedule 1 and Schedule 2 firms increased by two per cent compared to 2016.
+Similarly, Statistics Canada’s Labour Force Survey (LFS) on employment in Ontario showed a two per cent increase in employment over the same period.

-Over the past 10 years, injury rates among all the provinces and territories have declined, with Ontario, Saskatchewan, Manitoba and Quebec seeing the largest decreases.
+Over the past 10 years, injury rates among most the provinces and territories have declined, with Saskatchewan, Ontario, Alberta and Manitoba seeing the largest decreases and Prince Edward Island increasing.
 The WSIB and workplace compensation boards across Canada continue working to improve overall health and safety in the workplace.

 Detailed Key Statistical Measures Report http://awcbc.org/?page_id=9759 on the Association of Workers’ Compensation Boards of Canada (AWCBC) website pulled May 2017.

-The WSIB uses the term LTI Rate which is equivalent to the Injury Frequency statistic that is reported by the WSIB to AWCBC annually.
+The WSIB uses the term lost-time injury rate which is equivalent to the injury frequency statistic that is reported by the WSIB to AWCBC annually.

 Differences in population, industry mixes, coverage, and legislation/policy may affect comparability between jurisdictions.
 These measures use standard definitions as compiled by AWCBC that may differ from individual workplace compensation board reports.